-Thanks for sharing this post with any person who comes to mind because s-he has a ‘single-minded enthusiasm’ about words and the like.
-Watch the Interview with Paula Prober on Perfectionism and Your Rainforest Mind now.
+Thanks for sharing this article with any person who comes to mind because s-he has a ‘single-minded enthusiasm’ about words and the like.

 Patty is approaching 50 and a stepmom of four gifted grown-ups.
 She’s still trying to figure out how to follow best her many vocations and how to keep focus while pursuing her multiple interests.